mulesoft-assets/template-sfdc2sap-opportunity-broadcast/README.md

 + account.sync.policy `syncAccount`

-**Note:** the property **account.sync.policy** can take any of the two following values:
+**Note:** The property **account.sync.policy** can take any of the two following values:

-+ **empty_value**: if the property has no value assigned to it then application will do nothing in respect to the account and it'll just assign the account and sales areas from the properties file.
++ **empty_value**: If the property has no value assigned to it, then the application does nothing in respect to the account and just assigns the account and sales areas from the properties file.
-+ **syncAccount**: it will try to get and fetch sales areas data from SAP Customer if it exists.
++ **syncAccount**: It tries to get and fetch sales areas data from SAP customer if it exists.

 **Salesforce Connector Configuration**